sections image

 Jean Aimé Ruticumugambi, Member-at-large #3

 Jean Aimé is a landscape ecologist fascinated by the patterns and determinants of species richness and composition in space and time in both natural and human-modified landscapes and largely in tropical agricultural landscapes.
 Jean Aimé is a Lecturer at Rwanda Polytechnic, Integrated Polytechnic Regional College (IPRC), Kitabi, and he is on study leave for a Doctoral study in Bioscience Engineering at Ghent University in Belgium.
 Jean Aimé is a member of various professional organizations, as well as Secretary of SCB Rwanda Chapter, Honorary research fellow of University of Rwanda in the center of Excellence in Biodiversity and Natural resources management (UR-CoEB).
-Jean Aimé serves as the SCB-Africa Section’s Member at Large #3 and Students representative.
+Jean Aimé serves as the SCB-Africa Region’s Member at Large #3 and Students representative.
 He is currently pursuing a PhD research on landscape scale impact of agroforestry on functional biodiversity in Rwanda.

 Term ends on 31 December 2024.

-James Watuwa, Membership and Nominations Officer
+Harrison Ajebe Nnoko, Membership and Nominations Officer

-Term ends on 31 December 2022.
+Term ends on 31 December 2025.